Kenya COVID-19 Fund

 Measures to stop the spread of COVID-19 have disrupted informal labour markets and led to significant income loss for many low-income households.
 Few will have the financial resources to weather this storm, let alone provide additional care for loved ones in need.
 This is the moment for digital cash.

 The Kenya Emergency Cash Fund was created by GiveDirectly in partnership with the Shikilia initiative.

 Shikilia is a collaboration between Kenyan private sector and non-profit organizations to raise funds and provide emergency cash transfers to low-income Kenyan communities to replace lost income due to COVID-19 and prevent a widespread humanitarian crisis.
 Partner organizations include Black Butterfly, Busara, Dalberg, Endeavor Kenya, FSD Kenya, GiveDirectly, JoyJet, Mercy Corps, NCBA, Oxfam, Pesalink, Safaricom, Sokowatch, and SunCulture.

 GiveDirectly is the leading global non-profit specialized in digital cash transfers.
 Over the past decade it has raised $300M for the extreme poor and for those affected by disasters.
-It is top-rated by GiveWell, 100% rated by Charity Navigator, and has consistently ranked among Fast Company’s most innovative companies.
+It is top-rated by GiveWell, Charity Navigator, and has consistently ranked among Fast Company’s most innovative companies.
 It is among the leaders in the global movement towards digital cash transfers, featuring regularly in the New York Times, This American Life, the Atlantic, Foreign Policy, and the Economist among others.

 FAQs COVID-19 DONATIONS